flashinfer-ai/flashinfer-ai.github.io/_posts/2024-01-03-introduce-flashinfer.md

 ### Grouped-Query Attention

 [Grouped-Query Attention](https://arxiv.org/abs/2305.13245) uses smaller number of key/value heads than the number of query/output heads, makes the operational intensity higher than ordinary multi-head attention.
-FlashInfer proposes to use prefill(multi-query) attention kernel, which utilize Tensor Cores, for decode attention in GQA, below is the speedup brought by this optimization on A100 & H100:
+FlashInfer proposes to use prefill(multi-query) attention kernel, which utilize Tensor Cores, for decode attention in GQA.
+Below is the GQA kernel performance comparison between FlashInfer (w/ CUDA Cores and w/ Tensor Cores), and FlashAttention 2.4.2 on A100 & H100:

 <p align="center">
 <img src="/assets/imgs/single-gqa-benchmark.png" alt="single gqa benchmarks" width="800"/>